jasonhemann/lambdajam2013/README.md

  * GitHub https://github.com/
  * A text editor (e.g. Emacs, Vim) with automatic parenthesis matching enabled

+and pull down the code in this repository:

+git@github.com:jasonhemann/lambdajam2013.git

 The following documents were used in preparing the code and presentation for this workshop:

  * _Definitional Interpreters for Higher-Order Programming Languages_ by Reynolds